sveltejs/svelte/site/content/docs/02-template-syntax.md

 ---

-Animations can use custom functions that provide the `node`, an `animation` object and any `paramaters` as arguments.
+Animations can use custom functions that provide the `node`, an `animation` object and any `parameters` as arguments.
 The `animation` parameter is an object containing `from` and `to` properties each containing a [DOMRect](https://developer.mozilla.org/en-US/docs/Web/API/DOMRect#Properties) describing the geometry of the element in its `start` and `end` positions.
 The `from` property is the DOMRect of the element in its starting position, the `to` property is the DOMRect of the element in its final position after the list has been reordered and the DOM updated.

 If the returned object has a `css` method, Svelte will create a CSS animation that plays on the element.